-- Data from the 2012 Opening Day (Table 2 and figure below) showed that trout condition from the hatchery 2-year-old group was well below the long term average. - A slight drop in condition factor was noted between the 2012-13 and 2011-12 Lake Rotoiti Opening Day data (2-yr-old fish).
+- Data from the 2013 Opening Day (Table 2 and figure below) showed that trout condition from the hatchery 2-year-old group was well below the long term average. - An improvement in condition factor was noted between the 2013-14 and 2012-13 Lake Rotoiti Opening Day data (2-yr-old fish).